 Find more information on creating a COVID-19 workplace safety plan to help make your workplace safer.

-Employers are strongly recommended to support employees in getting vaccinated and staying up to date with their COVID-19 vaccinations, which is currently three doses for adults.
+Employers are strongly recommended to support employees in getting vaccinated and staying up to date with their COVID-19 vaccinations.
 Examples of employer support include: